Poisoning of Alexei Navalny: Reactions

 The news of Navalny's poisoning caused the ruble to fall against the dollar and the euro.

 On 20 August, UN spokesman Stéphane Dujarric expressed concern about Navalny's "sudden illness".
-U.S. President Donald Trump said the U.S. is monitoring reports of the leader of the Russian opposition.
+U.S. President Donald Trump said the U.S. was monitoring reports on the leader of the Russian opposition.
 U.S. National Security Advisor Robert O'Brien said that reports of the possible poisoning of Navalny were causing "extreme concern" in Washington.

-On 21 August, the Office of the United Nations High Commissioner for Human Rights said it expects Navalny to receive proper medical attention.
-The German government announced that there were serious grounds to suspect that poisoning had taken place, and called on to provide Navalny with any medical assistance that could save him.
-The head of the European Council Charles Michel expressed concern about the state of Navalny.
+On 21 August, the Office of the United Nations High Commissioner for Human Rights said it expected Navalny to receive proper medical attention.
+The German government announced that there were serious grounds to suspect that poisoning had taken place, and called for Navalny to be provided with any medical assistance that could save him.
+Head of the European Council Charles Michel expressed concern about the state of Navalny.
 French President Emmanuel Macron stated that France was ready to offer "all necessary assistance ... in terms of health care, asylum, protection" to Navalny and his family and demanded clarity on the circumstances surrounding the incident.
 German Chancellor Angela Merkel also offered any medical assistance necessary in German hospitals.
 Amnesty International called for an investigation into the alleged poisoning.
 According to John Sipher, a former CIA station chief in Moscow, "Whether or not Putin personally ordered the poisoning, he is behind any and all efforts to maintain control through intimidation and murder".

-On 24 August, German Chancellor Angela Merkel and Foreign Minister Heiko Maas in a joint statement called on the Russian authorities to clarify in detail and as transparent as possible all the circumstances of the incident, to identify and prosecute those responsible.
+On 24 August, German Chancellor Angela Merkel and Foreign Minister Heiko Maas in a joint statement called on the Russian authorities to clarify in detail and as transparently as possible the entirety of circumstances surrounding the incident, and to identify and prosecute those responsible.
 The head of EU diplomacy, Josep Borrell, said that the Russian authorities should immediately begin an independent and transparent investigation into the poisoning of Navalny.

-On 25 August, French Foreign Minister Jean-Yves Le Drian said that France, on the basis of the preliminary conclusion of the Charité clinic doctors about Navalny's poisoning, considers the incident a criminal act and calls for finding and punishing those responsible.
+On 25 August, French Foreign Minister Jean-Yves Le Drian said that France, on the basis of the preliminary conclusion of the Charité clinic doctors about Navalny's poisoning, considered the incident a criminal act and called for finding and punishing those responsible.

 U.S. Deputy Secretary of State Stephen Biegun expressed deep concern about Navalny's condition, as well as the impact of reports of his poisoning on civil society in Russia.
 The American diplomat also stressed the importance of transparency and freedom of speech in any democratic state.
-Biegun said that "if Navalny’s poisoning is confirmed, the U.S. could take steps that would exceed Washington’s response to findings of Russian meddling in the 2016 U.S. presidential election."
+Biegun said that "if Navalny's poisoning is confirmed, the U.S. could take steps that would exceed Washington's response to findings of Russian meddling in the 2016 U.S. presidential election."